All Episodes

 You're only allowed one view of gay marriage.

-Wouldn't it just be easier uh for them to list the two or three topics of conversation that we're still allowed to have a vigorous back and forth free speech public debate about?
+Wouldn't it just be easier for them to list the two or three topics of conversation that we're still allowed to have a vigorous back and forth free speech public debate about?

-That's the free speech issue, and instead we'll be looking at this cobweb junk about a handful of Hollywood blacklisted screenwriters uh sixty years ago will be watching movies being made about that nonsense until the end of time.
+60 years ago, we'll be watching movies being made about that nonsense until the end of time.

-Yes, open line Black Friday, 1-800-282-2882.
+Yes, Open Line Black Friday, 1-800-282-2882.

 Call and talk about anything that is on your mind.

-Or if you're fed up with refugee guest hosts, hogging this all American airtime, go to Rush 247 and give the gift of rush to someone you love today, someone who needs it, a Bernie Sanders fan, maybe.
+Or if you're fed up with refugee guest hosts hogging this all-American airtime, go to Rush24-7 and give the gift of Rush to someone you love today, someone who needs it, a Bernie Sanders fan, maybe.

 Let's go to Robin in Canton, Georgia.